j-brooke/FracturedJson/README.md

 # FracturedJson

+FracturedJson is utility that formats JSON data in a user-readable but fairly compact way.
+Arrays and objects are written on single lines if they're short enough and not too complex; otherwise their contents are presented indented, beginning on lines of their own.

-FracturedJson is a library for formatting JSON documents in a human-readable but fairly compact way.
-There's also a .NET Core 3.1 commandline app.
+It is available as a .NET Core 3.1 library, and as a .NET Core 3.1 commandline app.

-## Example
+Here's a brief, highly contrived example of the output:
 ```json
 {
     "SimpleItem": 77,